do-community/cloud_haiku/_haikus/sharky.md

 ---
-layout: haiku
+layout: stsl
 title: Sharky, a Haiku
-author: Lyn Muldrow
+author: Stepan Burimov
 ---

 Learning to code is<br>